grz3chu/krr-radio-app-old/README.md

 KRR - Katolickie Rozgłośnie Radiowe (Android)

-The <b>KRR</b> application uses generally available streams by broadcasters.
-He is not the sender of the content.
+The KRR application uses the shared streams of broadcasters.
+Is not the sender of the content.

 Contact: grz3chu(at)gmail.com